Lala (Alicia Keys song): Critical reception

 Rolling Stone called the song "sultry" and wrote that Keys and Lee "trade flirtatious lines" on the song.
 Rap-Up wrote that Keys and Lee "show off their chemistry as they trade love-drunk verses" on the "breezy" track.
 In his review of the album, Liam Inscoe-Jones from The Line of Best Fit called the song “slick”, but opined that the song should have been on the Originals side of the album.

 Live performances

 Keys and Swae Lee performed the song at the 2021 MTV Video Music Awards on September 12, 2021.
 Their performance was broadcast from Liberty State Park.
 Rolling Stone wrote that Keys sang "sultry rendition" of the song while Vibe commented that Keys' and Lee's "creative chemistry translated from the studio to the big stage".
 USA Today ranked the performance as the fifth best performance of the show while Paste named it one of the best performances, commenting that "Swae Lee['s] heavily autotuned vocals were quite a contrast to Keys’ effortlessly smooth singing".
-The performance "was pretty forgettable" according to New York Post.